conoro/ytpodders/README.md

 - [ ] remove all MP3s locally and on Dropbox when deleting
 - [ ] remove all the entries in subscription_entries when deleting
 - [ ] Generate releases and upload to S3 using some CI tool (OSX a challenge)
+- [ ] Automatically do the Auth flow and save client_conf.json for non-technical users
+- [ ] Use the Web App to add/remove/manage subscriptions for very non-technical users

 ## Notes to self on Systemd, Caddy and YTPodders